isomerpages/imda-tradetrust/_developers/Blockchain Guideline.md

 </div>
 <h4>An open invitation to developers</h4>
 <p>The Ethereum main network is currently the canonical blockchain for our
 reference implementation at our website - <a href="https://tradetrust.io/" rel="noopener noreferrer nofollow" target="_blank">tradetrust.io</a> .
-Ethereum currently remains
-our choice of a data backend as it allows for permissionless onboarding, and minimises any quarrels over ownership of the infrastructure.
+Ethereum remains our choice of a data backend as it allows for permissionless onboarding, and minimises any quarrels over ownership of the infrastructure.
 Ethereum 2.0 offers a promising solution that is scalable and addresses some environmental concerns, but it is currently not yet ready.</p>
 <p>Moving forward, other suitable blockchains that have the mandatory properties
 and features may be considered to be offered as alternative options for